This post contains a detailed guide for creating a mean reversion trading strategy.

 If you start your backtest on the first of January you will likely get a different portfolio than if you started it a few days later.
 That can result in a significant difference.

 Test your system on different dates to get an idea for worst and best case scenarios.
 See how it performs in the 2008 crash or the 2017 melt up.

-The underlying trend is going to be one of the biggest contributors to your system returns both in the in-sample and out-of-sample.
+The underlying trend is going to be one of the biggest contributors to your mean reversion algorithm returns both in the in-sample and out-of-sample.